 How's that for a verifiable story?!?!?" - George Waterman.

-Jan 3, 2013 - Hola a Todos!
-After a long, hot trip (We don't ever have to drive through west Texas again), we have arrived at our destination.
+Overwhelmed With Help On The Highway - Hola a Todos!
+After a long, hot trip (We don't ever have to drive through West Texas again), we have arrived at our destination.
 We didn't see or experience any crime or bad guys, just lots of police and military patrolling the highways.
 All the authorities we interacted with were professional and polite.
 We did have one problem though.
 About 2 hours north of San Miguel de Allende we were cruising down the highway when the truck suddenly died.
 We coasted onto the shoulder, and within 20 minutes a father and a son stopped to offer help, then two Federal Police, then two highway workers, then a Green Angel.

 The tourism department of Mexico has a program called Angeles Verdes.
 They are mechanics who drive the roads of Mexico in green and white pickups helping stranded motorists.
 Our particular Green Angel, Javier, first used his pickup to push our pickup up and over a hill and down to a rest stop.
 Then he tested the electrical system to determine the problem, which was the alternator had died.
 He removed the alternator, and he and I drove into the nearby town of San Louis Potosi.
 Even though it was Sunday afternoon and 90% of the businesses were closed, there was an alternator repair shop open.
 Yes, an alternator repair shop, that's all they do.
 Try to find that in the U.S.